 The opportunity to see a new production of Wagner’s Der Ring des Nibelungen by one of the world’s great opera companies is always an exciting prospect.
 November 2020 sees the culmination of years of planning and preparation at the Opera Bastille in Paris, combining the talents of renowned director Calixto Bieito, music director Philippe Jordan, an outstanding cast and the splendid orchestra and chorus of the Opera de Paris.
-Based in a boutique 4-star hotel not far from the Opera Bastille, the itinerary includes a carefully curated selection of some of Paris’s best smaller galleries and museums.
+Based in a boutique 4-star hotel not far from the Louvre, the itinerary includes a carefully curated selection of some of Paris’s best smaller galleries and museums.

 Guaranteed top category ‘optima’ (premium) tickets to all four performances of Wagner’s Der Ring des Nibelungen